 The Board receives and monitors performance reports on a regular basis.
 The current arrangements have been in place since the core indicators were agreed with the then Scottish Executive and Accounts Commission in October 2000.
 Reports also include trend information covering the previous three years' performance.
 Key performance indicators measuring performance against targets for the last three years are set out in Exhibit 1 below.

-This summary indicates a slightly better performance between that achieved in 2022/23 for non-domestic properties and domestic work, and that is against the backdrop of the change in staffing, with the continued loss of experienced staff and the changes associated with the new proposals and appeals system.
-We have also had to undertake for the first time an audit of self-catering units in the Valuation Roll to ensure that they met the new statutory requirements.
-This proved to be a significant piece of work that was resource intensive and markedly impacted overall performance.
-This will now be an annual task, though the Scottish Government have made some statutory changes with the aim of making the process more streamlined.
+This summary indicates a mixed performance compared to that achieved in 2023/24 - for nondomestic properties it showed an improvement whilst not reaching the annual primary target, however domestic performance dipped in terms of targeted performance compared to last year.
+Performance this year should very much be set against the backdrop of the change in staffing, with the continued loss of experienced staff and the changes associated with the new proposals and appeals system.
+We have also had to undertake for an audit of self-catering units in the Valuation Roll to ensure that they met the new statutory requirements.
+This has proved to be a significant piece of work that is resource intensive and has markedly impacted overall performance in terms of both non-domestic and domestic.
+This is now to be an annual task, and therefore KPI targets going forward will be adjusted accordingly to reflect the increased workload.